mgurley/inav/README.md

 A patient receives a serious diagnosis from his or her physician.
 The physician instructs the patient to setup 3 tests, see 2 specialists and read material on the condition -- all within 2 weeks.

 This 'Inflection Point' in the patient's health requires a lot of effort and coordination.
-But, what if the patient's clinic designated a "Navigator" to guide the patient through these activities.
+But, what if the patient's clinic designated a 'Navigator' to guide the patient through these activities.
 The Navigator follows a protocol tailored to the patient's diagnosis and ensures the protocol is completed in a timely and efficient manner.
 Each patient diagnosis requires the Navigator to manage a distinct set of activities within a scheduled time frame.

 The Navigator needs a tool that assists them in: